mhaugrud/msumcspy/_sources/Strings/Theinandnotinoperators.rst

    :prefix: strings-15-
    :start: 1

-.. index:: operator; in, in, substring
+.. index:: operator; in, in, substring, string; substring

 The ``in`` and ``not in`` operators
 -----------------------------------